LVSTCK/macedonian-llm-eval/README.md

 4. Follow the instructions below on WSL.

-## Instructions for translatin from Serbian into Macedonian
+## Instructions for translating from Serbian into Macedonian

 First let's setup a minimal Python program that makes sure you can run Google Translate on your local machine.